 Googling further, someone actually recommended that we try to contact our web host about this.
 If they are really good and reliable, they would have done daily backups and be able to restore it for us without any cost.

-So I headed over to my web hosting site (WESTHOST) where they have a 24 hours technical support.
+So I headed over to my web hosting site Namecheap where they have a 24 hours technical support.

-Chatting online with Westhost’s technical support staff, I mentioned to him about my dropped database.
+Chatting online with Namecheap’s technical support staff, I mentioned to him about my dropped database.
 He asked for a few verification questions.
-Once I answered him and told him which database was dropped, within 2 minutes my database was restored up to yesterday nights version.
+Once I answered him and told him which database was dropped, within 2 minutes my database was restored up to yesterday night’s version.

 Phew!
-What a relieve.
-Nothing was lost, except for a couple of updates I did a few hours ago.
+What a relief.
+Nothing was lost, except for a couple of updates, I did a few hours ago.
 I learned a few lessons:

 - Always backup whenever possible

-- Never to mess with files and databases in the middle of the night
+- Never mess with files and databases in the middle of the night

-- It’s important to host my files and databases with a reliable web host such as Westhost
+- It’s important to host my files and databases with a reliable web host.

-Good job Westhost!
-To anyone encountering the same problem and your database is not backed up in anyway, the only thing I can say is… I FEEL your PAIN.
+Good job Namecheap!
+To anyone encountering the same problem and your database is not backed up in any way, the only thing I can say is… I FEEL your PAIN.